arrz-johnpaul/WebTec-IT503A-E-Commerce-Website/README.md

 ## Authors

-Developed by our group in Webtec.
+Developed by our group in Webtec for academic purposes.